How to Fix Your Acura Hood When it Won’t Stay Open: Easy DIY Guide

 Repeat this procedure for the other side.
 Here is a video that shows you how to change the lift support.

-This guide will teach you how to replace the hood lift support on ACURA vehicles such as the MDX, NSX, RDX, RL RLX, RSX, SLX, TL TLX, ZDX, CDX, CL, VSX, EL, ILX, Integra, Legend.
+You can use this guide to replace the hood lift support on ACURA vehicles such as the MDX, NSX, RDX, RL, RLX, RSX, SLX, TL, TLX, ZDX, CDX, CL, VSX, EL, ILX, Integra, and Legend.

-We hope you find the Fix Acura Hood that Won’t Stay Open guide helpful.
-Check these troubleshooting and repair guides for more help on your Acura vehicle.
+We hope you found this guide helpful.
+Check out our other troubleshooting and repair guides for more help on your Acura vehicle.

 Great Article.
 It is true that 99% of the times, the issue will be the hood struts.
 They physically keep the whole hood in place.
 I’d want to say 100% but we cannot leave out other issues that might happen, e.g. simply a broken nut bolt etc.